kubernetes-sigs/wg-ai-conformance/kars/NNNN-kar-template/README.md

 <!--
 **Note:** *Not required until targeted at a release.*
 The goal is to ensure that we don't accept requirements with inadequate ways to test them.
-Starting v1.37, automated tests are graduation criteria for MUSTs.
+Starting v1.37, new SHOULDs must include proposed automated tests and new MUSTs must include automated tests that have been added to the AI conformance test suite.
+For SHOULDs, users can run automated test or self-attestation following manual steps described in How We Might Test It section below.
 -->

 ### How We Might Test It
 <!--
 **Note:** *Not required until targeted at a release.*
-For SHOULD, describe what tests will be added to the AI conformance test suite.
-Document scripts or steps a user can follow to test for self-attestation.
+This section should document scripts and manual steps to validate for self-attestation.
 -->

 ### Automated Tests

 <!--
 **Note:** *Not required until targeted at a release.*
-Document all the automated tests that have been added to the AI conformance test suite.
+Document all the automated tests for validating this requirement.
 -->

 ## Implementation History